Central United Methodist Church (Manila)

 Central United Methodist Church is the first Protestant church in the Philippines, located along T.M.
-Kalaw Street, Ermita, Manila.
-Founded on 5 March 1899 during the American Occupation, it was originally named Central Methodist Episcopal Church.
+Kalaw Street in Ermita, Manila.
+Founded on 5 March 1899 during the American colonial period, it was originally named the Central Methodist Episcopal Church.
 The church was originally designed by Juan Arellano.

 History

-The church's history is closely intertwined with that of Knox United Methodist Church mainly because the two churches were the result of Filipino-American ties during the surrender of Manila in 1898.
-Thereafter, the first Protestant worship service in the Philippines was held on 28 August 1898 and was officiated by Rev. George C. Stull, attended by both American soldiers and Filipino civilians.
+The church's history is closely intertwined with that of Knox United Methodist Church, as both churches were the result of Filipino-American ties following the surrender of Manila in 1898.
+Thereafter, the first Protestant worship service in the Philippines was held on 28 August 1898.
+Officiated by the Rev. George C. Stull, the service was attended by both American soldiers and Filipino civilians.

-During the Philippine–American War, the congregation separated itself from the American component, who transferred its services to the YMCA and was organised in 1899.
+During the Philippine–American War, the congregation separated from its American component, which transferred its services to the YMCA and was formally organized in 1899.

-Its first chapel was completed on December 23, 1901, and was replaced by a structure made of stone in November 1906.
-In 1932, it was elevated to a cathedral.
-During the Liberation of Manila in 1945, the Central UMC was severely damaged and rendered unusable by the fighting between the combined Filipino and American troops and the Japanese Imperial forces.
-Its congregation reunited with Knox UMC until 1949, when Central UMC was rebuilt in its original site along T.M.
+Its first chapel was completed on December 23, 1901, and was replaced by a stone structure in November 1906.
+In 1932, it was elevated to the status of a cathedral.
+During the Liberation of Manila in 1945, Central UMC was severely damaged and rendered unusable by fighting between combined American and Filipino troops and Japanese imperial forces.
+Its congregation temporarily reunited with Knox UMC until 1949, when Central UMC was rebuilt on its original site along T.M.
 Kalaw Street.

-Since then, membership of Central UMC has shifted rapidly from a predominantly American to a mixed Filipino and American demographic.
+Since then, the membership of Central UMC has shifted from a predominantly American demographic to a mixed Filipino and American congregation.

 Location

-Central UMC is located in T.M.
-Kalaw Avenue corner Taft Avenue, Manila, across from Plaza Olivia Salamanca.
+The Central UMC is located at the corner of T.M.
+Kalaw Avenue and Taft Avenue in Manila, across from Plaza Olivia Salamanca.